quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/preparation.md

         └── electron-main.js      # Main thread code for production
 ```

-When you add the Quasar Electron mode, you'll notice that a few npm packages are installed.
-These are Electron specific and since Electron doesn't follow the semver notation, it's best that you lock the installed versions.
-Otherwise, other developers working on the same project may end up using on different Electron version -- room for trouble.
-Electron makes releases quite often so features are always [subject to change](http://electron.atom.io/docs/tutorial/electron-versioning/).

 ### Electron-main.dev.js
 This file (`/src-electron/main-process/electron-main.dev.js`) is used specifically for development and is used to install dev-tools.
 Usually it should not have to be modified, but can be used to extend your development needs.
 After it sets up dev-tools it imports the `electron-main.js` which is the place you'll make most (if not all) of your changes.